kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Scaling Considerations

-Pilot success does not guarantee scale.
+Pilot success does not guarantee scale
-Data drift increases.
+Data drift increases
 Monitoring becomes essential

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.